The Partnerships Inaugural Event

 Interactive displays and kiosks located around campus included:

-Res Hall Diversity and Inclusion Programs - October 16, 17 and 18
+Res Hall Diversity and Inclusion Programs

-Special thanks to President Bottomly, the design team, advisory team, media relations, LTS, senior staff, faculty, union and administrative staff and students for your partnership and hard work in making this initiative a reality.
+Special thanks to President Bottomly, the design team, advisory team, media relations, LTS, senior staff, faculty, union and administrative staff and students for their partnership and hard work in making this initiative a reality.